 Who has sanctified us with His commandments, and commanded us concerning the counting of the Omer.

-After the blessing each day is counted along with the interaction of its emanation/quality as discussed above.
-By focusses on these qualities the daily count leads us to self examination and soul correction:
+After the blessing, each day is counted.
+Then the perceived interactions of each day's emanation/quality as discussed above may be shared.
+I intend to do this on my YouTube Channel each evening of the count.
+By focussing on these qualities the daily count leads us to self examination and soul correction.

 In truth, Ain Soph, and hence HaShem, is utterly and indivisibly echad or One.
-It is only for the pupose of expanding our conception of the inconcievable that we speak of G-d as a "Unity" and declare that there is no unity like His Unity.
+It is only for the purpose of expanding our conception of the inconceivable that we speak of G-d as a "Unity" and declare that there is no unity like His Unity.
 Howso?
-All other unity refers to more than a single thing as being joined or united, while His Unity is utterly One and indivisiblke.
+All all other unity refers to more than a single thing as being joined or unified, while His Unity is utterly One (echad) and indivisible.

 We have a clear indication that we are using a metaphor by the use of the number ten.
 Kabbalah, like the material universes themselves, may be thought of in mathematical terms.
-The number ten is a completion recognized by most ancient cultures.
+The number ten signifies a completion, as recognized by most ancient cultures and mystical systems.
 Single digits become doubled beginning with 10.
 With the ten fingers of our hands we are commanded to "do" HaTorah.

-The creation is not something once done and then abandoned as concieved by the Deists.
-Rather it is the constantly occuring action of calling forth from the Primal Reality.
+The creation is not something once done and then abandoned as conceived by the Deists.
+Rather it is the constantly occurring action of calling forth from the Primal Reality by the Creator.
 We refer to this primal reality as Adam Kadmon, the first spiritual World that was spoken into being following the contraction of G'd's Infinite Light.
 Adam Kadmon must not be confused with Adam Ha-Rishon (the Adam of the Garden of Eden).

 For those with understanding, we are part of this ten-fold process of creation.
 The ten Sephirot may be likened to a toolbox.
-HaShem has given us a 'toolchest' with which to asist in the ulitimate goal of His creation.
-In this humanity is unique.
+HaShem has given us a 'tool chest' with which to assist in the ultimate goal of His creation and the unlocking of the Torah, which is also within our hands.
+In this, humanity is unique.
 The perfection of creation will be experienced once the Olam Haba or World to Come is fully established.
-Glimpses of this time beyond time can be experienced even now by those who are properly attached (devekut) to the Creator.
-The goal of Kabbalah and all real Jewish mysticism is to empower the souls, the children of the Most High, to acheive this state of consciousness and to assist in the final Redepmption.
-It is with this understanding that we unlock Tehilim 82:The following are stored, as it were, within the Divine 'toolbox' as sacred emanations of the One Light.
+Glimpses into this time beyond time can be experienced even now by those who are properly attached (devekut) to the Creator and observant of HaShabbat.
+The goal of all real Jewish mysticism is to empower the Souls, the children of the Most High, to achieve this state of consciousness and to assist in the final Redemption as the revelation of the Perfected Community.
+It is with this understanding that we unlock Tehilim 82:The following powers are stored, as it were, within the Divine 'toolbox' as sacred emanations of the One Light.

 A tehilim of Asaph.
 G-d stands in the divine assembly; among the divine beings He pronounces judgment.